 The department syllabus is designed to help instructors put together their own syllabi for ENGL 1202 College English II.
 It includes specific guidelines for teaching the course, model syllabi, suggested writing assignments, and web sites for supplemental materials.
 This syllabus is available on-line (on both the 1202 Website and the Writing Faculty Blackboard Course), so faculty can save it to their computers and use it as a template for creating their own syllabi.
-If you are, in fact, reading this syllabus on line, it is also available in hard copy from the Director of First Year Writing, Dr. Nancy Enright.
+If you are, in fact, reading this syllabus on line, it is also available in hard copy from the Director of First-Year Writing, Dr. Kelly Shea.

 GOALS AND OBJECTIVES

 College English II is the second semester of the First Year Writing requirement.
 Four different versions or tracks of the course are offered each semester, each one designed linked thematically with readings in other disciplines:

 Literature and Public Life

 Literature and the Natural World